What Are The Requirements To Become a Surrogate? – Surrogate Qualifications

-Our surrogates must reside in California, Oregon, Washington, South Dakota, Nevada, Georgia or Florida.
+Our surrogates must reside in a surrogacy friendly state.
 This is because the laws in these states will make the surrogacy process as streamlined as possible.
 Surrogacy is so much more than simply carrying a baby for nine months.
-It’s a journey that will require court visits, travel arrangements, and legal documents such as pre-birth orders.
+It’s a journey that will require medical appointments, travel arrangements, and legal documents such as pre-birth orders.

 By limiting our surrogate pool to women in surrogacy-friendly states, we are able to work with favorable jurisdictions.
 This makes the legal side of surrogacy as simple as possible and gives confidence to intended parents that they won’t face any additional (and otherwise avoidable) legal issues.